 What my technique does is it gives you access to products at margins that other people don’t realize are there.
 So this is why, you know, there are certain things I’ll see and I’ll grab and the next week the price tanks 40% because everyone else jumped on it.
 When you get things like this when you break that price down for yourself, so many people are passing on those items.
 You end up being one of two, three sellers maybe selling it.
 So that’s a big thing to keep in mind is you’re really, you’re protecting yourself.

-Peter: Negotiation is like an unfair advantage you have over all other sellers.
+Peter: Negotiation is an unfair advantage you have over all other sellers.
 This seems to be what you can credit to your success first and foremost, and the fact that you’re hitting the road.

 Danny: So I’m curious to see that myself.
 The thing is what I’m doing right now because I am on the road, I mean, I don’t want this to entirely be a sourcing trip.
 One of the reasons we do this, one of the reasons we sell, and we work for ourselves is because we want that freedom.

-Peter is, probably the only person I know who hates the idea of being employed more than I do.
+You are probably the only person I know who hates the idea of being employed more than I do.
 So I don’t want to just let this consume me as much as this is kind of what I do.
 And so, in order to keep myself from doing that, while on the road, I really whittled it down by like, two or three favorite sources.
 And for the most part, I only go to those places.

 So with that in mind, if I stayed at home in my place, I can maybe do the same numbers because I’d be going to a lot more sources.
 But I’d be curious to see because right now, I’ll send in literally $5,000 or $6,000 in profit every week.
 So I don’t know if I were only going to the sources I’m going to in one city, how long it would take them to accumulate that much inventory that I can grab.
 But I think if I went home and I just had access to all my other sources, it could be just as profitable.
 It’s something to check out.
-I think everyone, you know, should go out and try it.
-Let me and Peter know what happens.

 His goals: How far can he take this FBA road trip?

 There’s that Bukowski quote or whatever.
 “Find what you love and let it kill you.”
 And I kind of touched on this a second ago when I was talking about just being consumed.
 But at the end of the day, anything you’re ever gonna be successful in life you got to do for the love of the game.
 And I’ve noticed that, every time I finish sourcing, I ship everything off.
-And then I’m kind of like looking around the town.
+And then I’m kind of looking around the town.
 And I’m kind of like, “Well, maybe I’ll go source again…”

 Because the fact is, my bills are paid.
 I could take the rest of the year off, and I’d be good.
-I don’t really have need anymore.
+I don’t really have a need anymore.
 I’m not being driven so much by necessity or fear or any of that.
-I think at this point, I’m kind of just seeing, like, how big can I make this thing?
+I think at this point, I’m kind of just seeing how big I make this thing?
 How far can I push this?
 And I’m just curious and I just want to build it out to see how far I can go off of random clearance items as one guy, riding around the country in a hatchback.

 Danny: I tried to hire my little brother.
 And it didn’t go too well.